- Home

 What is breast cancer?

-Breast cancer is the abnormal growth of cells in the breast.
-It usually starts in the lining of the breast ducts or lobules, and can grow into cancerous (malignant) tumours.
 Most breast cancers are found when they are invasive.
 This means that the cancer has spread from the breast ducts or lobules into the surrounding breast tissue.
 Invasive breast cancer can be early, locally advanced or advanced (metastatic).
-Advanced breast cancer is when cancer cells have spread (metastasised) outside the breast to other parts of the body.
-This section covers early and locally advanced breast cancer only.

 The breasts

 The breasts sit on top of the upper ribs and a large chest muscle.
-They cover the area from the collarbone (clavicle), to the armpit (axilla) and across to the breastbone (sternum).
+They cover the area from the collarbone (clavicle) to the armpit (axilla) and across to the breastbone (sternum).
 Some breast tissue extends into the armpit and is called the axillary tail.

 Female breasts are mostly made up of:

-- lobes – each breast has 12–20 sections called lobes
+lobes | each breast has 12–20 sections called lobes |

-- lobules – each lobe contains glands that can produce milk; these milk glands are called lobules or glandular tissue
+lobules | each lobe contains glands that can produce milk; these milk glands are called lobules or glandular tissue |

-- ducts – the lobes and lobules are connected by fine tubes called ducts; the ducts carry milk to the nipples when breastfeeding
+ducts | the lobes and lobules are connected by fine tubes called ducts; the ducts carry milk to the nipples when breastfeeding |

-- fatty/fibrous tissue – all breasts contain some fatty or fibrous tissue (including connecting tissue called stroma), no matter what their size.
+fatty/fibrous tissue | all breasts contain some fatty or fibrous tissue (including connective tissue called stroma), no matter their size |

-Most younger women have dense or thicker breasts, because they contain more lobules than fat.
 Male breasts have ducts and fatty/fibrous tissue.
-They contain no, or only a few, lobes and lobules.
+They usually contain no, or only a few, lobes and lobules.

 The breasts (diagram)